Devanshi512/Fyyur/README.md

 ### Overview

 This site started out with the front end and and user can generate real data with the help of POST API calls.
-It uses models and model interactions to be able to store retrieve, and update data from a database.
-Now it is a fully functioning site that is capable of doing the following, using a PostgreSQL database.
+It is a fully functioning site which is capable of using models and model interactions to store, retrieve, and update the data from PostgreSQL database.

 >> creating new venues, artists, and shows.<br />
 >> searching for venues and artists.<br />